btrplace/scheduler/README.md

 ### Inside a non-maven project ###

-For each version of Btrplace, a bundle containing the three basics artifacts (`btrplace:solver-api`, `btrplace:solver-choco`, `btrplace:solver-json`) and their dependencies is made available.
+For each version of Btrplace, a bundle containing the three basics artifacts and their dependencies is made available.
 The jar can be downloaded from this URL:

 * http://btrp.inria.fr:8080/repos/releases/btrplace/solver-bundle/0.20/solver-bundle-0.20.jar